dtingg/ada_classroom/week_10/hike_finder_part_2.md

     ```

 6. What interesting test cases are there for the above method?
   **What happens if there are adjacent hikes with the same highest rating?**
+  **There are several hikes for that trailhead, one of which has the higest rating.**
   **What if there are no hikes that share the same trailhead?**
+  **The name provided does not correspond to a real hike.**